Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 After processing through GitHub Actions, your module will appear at the [NASSA Library Web App](https://archaeology-abm.github.io/NASSA-modules/) linked to a dedicated webpage ("view") displaying most of its metadata and README.
 See the one generated for [1870-Schliemann-001](https://archaeology-abm.github.io/NASSA-modules/1870-Schliemann-001.html).

 At this point, you might rethink some details of the metadata and documentation, once you preview them on the website.
 Unlike papers and other publications, NASSA modules remain open indefinitely for new changes by the original authors and others in the community.
 We ask that each change be submitted through the same process explained here, no matter what, from the correction of a typo to major changes in the code.
-However, take care of raising the module version and noting new contributors accordingly.
+However, **take care of raising the module version and noting new contributors accordingly**.

  It is time to promote your module and cite it!